 Field: United States; Advisor: Chauncey; Year: 2018

-Nikita Shepard (they/them) explores histories of gender and sexuality, LGBTQ communities, social movements, data and surveillance, and radical politics in the twentieth century United States and beyond.
-They have received research fellowships from the University of Michigan at Ann Arbor, Texas A&M University, and the Smithsonian Institute's National Museum of American History.
-As an oral history interviewer, they have founded projects on the Radical Faerie and LGBTQ communities of rural Tennessee, and have contributed interviews to the Rainbow Triangle Oral History Project (Durham, NC) and the Progressive Activists Oral History Project (Nashville, TN).
+Their doctoral dissertation, currently in progress under advisor George Chauncey, documents a political history of the public bathroom in modern America.
+Additional topics of their research have included queer youth culture and organizing, analogies between sexuality and race and the origins of the minority model in the homophile (early gay and lesbian) movement, the politics of data, surveillance, and privacy in the gay liberation movement, and nonbinary identities and the carceral state.
+They have received research fellowships from the University of Michigan at Ann Arbor, Texas A&M University, the Smithsonian Institute's National Museum of American History, and Columbia's Institute for Religion, Culture, and Public Life.
+As an oral history interviewer, they have founded ongoing projects on the Radical Faerie and LGBTQ communities of rural Tennessee and on US anarchist movements, and have contributed interviews to the Rainbow Triangle Oral History Project (Durham, NC) and the Progressive Activists Oral History Project (Nashville, TN).

-Here at Columbia, they serve as a graduate affiliate of the Columbia Research Initiative on the Global History of Sexualities, for which they developed a Research Guide describing over 150 archival collections in the Columbia University and Barnard College Library system relevant to the history of sexuality.
-They have also worked for the Lehman Center for American History, the Center for Spatial Research on their Mapping Historical New York City GIS project, and for the Columbia Oral History Archives.
-They founded and serve as Graduate Director of the "Data, Algorithms, and Social Justice" working group at the Center for the Study of Social Difference.
-They serve as the LGBTQ+ Representative to the Graduate History Association for 2020-21, and are a proud member of the Graduate Workers of Columbia (GWC-UAW Local 2110).
+They have contributed to a wide range of academic initiatives at Columbia through research, lectures, event organizing, web development, archival processing, digital mapping, and more.
+They serve as a 2023-24 Graduate Fellow at the Institute for the Study of Sexuality and Gender, and participate as a graduate affiliate in the Columbia Research Initiative on the Global History of Sexualities, for which they developed a Research Guide describing over 150 archival collections in the Columbia University and Barnard College Library system relevant to the history of sexuality.
+As a 2022 Graduate Intern in Primary Sources at the Rare Book and Manuscript Library, they processed, catalogued, and authored the finding aid for an extensive archival collection focused on LGBTQ politics and culture.
+As the Graduate Coordinator for the Lehman Center for American History in 2020-21, they co-organized events for the "Policing America," "Race, Inequality, and Health," and "American Politics, American Identities" lecture series, as well as building the Lehman Center's website.
+They worked for the Center for Spatial Research on their Mapping Historical New York City GIS project and for the Columbia Oral History Archives, and founded the "Data, Algorithms, and Social Justice" working group at the Center for the Study of Social Difference.
+As rapporteur for the Columbia University Seminar on Death (2021-present), they managed the group's 50th anniversary oral history project and built the seminar's website.
+Their collaborations with Columbia's Office of Academic Diversity and Inclusion (OADI) have included facilitating discussions on intersections of race and sexuality in US history and participating in OADI's 2022 Pathways Into Academia program.
+They served as the LGBTQ+ Representative to the Graduate History Association for 2020-21, and are a proud member of the Graduate Workers of Columbia (GWC-UAW Local 2710).